The countries that are part of EU trade, the certificates you need, and how to get consignments checked.

-Nominating an official veterinarian (OV)
+Nominating an official veterinarian (ov)

-An OV is a registered veterinarian who’s been officially authorised to sign trade documents and make sure a consignment meets requirements.
+An ov is a registered veterinarian who’s been officially authorised to sign trade documents and make sure a consignment meets requirements.

-Ask your local veterinary practice if there’s an OV working there.
+Ask your local veterinary practice if there’s an ov working there.

-You can also email the OV team.
+You can also email the ov team.

 Applying for a new ITAHC

-Getting an existing ITAHC issued
+Reissuing an ITAHC

 Contact APHA for more details.